Distracted Driving Accidents are Preventable

 Eat before or after your trip but not while driving.
 Messy foods are difficult to manage, and it means you only have one hand to make quick driving maneuvers to avoid an accident.

 • Limit the number of passengers you have riding with you.
-Make sure that children and pets are securely buckled.
+Ensure children and pets are securely buckled.

-• Look for others driving erratically – drifting from their lanes, driving inconsistent speeds.
+• Be alert for erratic driving behaviors from others – drifting from their lanes, driving at inconsistent speeds.

-• If you feel drowsy, pull off the road to a safe spot.
+• If you feel tired or drowsy, pull off the road to a safe spot.

 • Practice defensive driving.